-Dr. Chong is a leader in the use of laser therapy in periodontal care.
-She has integrated laser therapy since 2009 and Dr. Chong has earned her Advanced Proficiency certification with the Academy of Laser Dentistry.
+Kanata Periodontics are leaders in the use of laser therapy in periodontal care.
+Dr. Chong has integrated laser therapy since 2009 and she has earned her Advanced Proficiency certification with the Academy of Laser Dentistry.

 The use of lasers in dentistry is a progressive and innovative option.

 As seen in the medical field, such as dermatology and opthamology, lasers offer a variety of treatment options with rapid healing and less side effects.
 Each type of laser has a different wavelength and is used for different purposes.
 Some dental lasers are used for hard tissue, some soft tissue and some both.